micromin/mail_merge/README.md

 # Mail Merge for Gmail

-A simple web application for sending customized email to multiple recipients.
+A simple web application for sending customized email (mail merge) to multiple recipients using gmail.
 Here is the steps to run the mail merge locally:
   - Install PHP and git
   - Install PHP composer